Memory Management in Heavy Charts

 }

-// Performance note: Reusing `OffscreenCanvas` contexts eliminates per-frame `ImageData` allocation spikes.
+// PERF: Reusing OffscreenCanvas contexts eliminates per-frame ImageData allocation spikes.

-// is updated before buffer swap to maintain screen reader context.
+// A11Y: Update fallback text or aria-label before a buffer swap to keep screen reader context.

 WebGL Texture and Buffer Lifecycle Control

-WebGL pushes memory management entirely into the developer’s hands.
-The WebGLRenderingContext does not automatically garbage collect buffers or textures; they must be explicitly deleted to free VRAM.
-Improper cleanup during component unmount or dataset swaps leaves GPU resources orphaned, eventually triggering webglcontextlost events.
-Understanding vertex attribute pointer management and VRAM allocation limits is essential when scaling beyond 500k vertices, as detailed in WebGL Fundamentals for Visualizations.
-Implement LRU eviction for dynamically generated textures and always bind context loss/restore handlers to reset internal state.
+WebGL pushes memory management entirely onto the developer.
+The WebGLRenderingContext does not garbage-collect buffers or textures; they must be deleted explicitly to free VRAM.
+Skip cleanup on unmount or dataset swap and GPU resources orphan, eventually triggering webglcontextlost.
+When scaling beyond ~500k vertices, vertex-attribute and VRAM-limit awareness — detailed in WebGL Fundamentals for Visualizations — becomes mandatory.
+Use LRU eviction for dynamically generated textures and always bind context loss/restore handlers.

 // WebGL resource disposal and context loss handling